 Punta Patiño Nature Reserve -- This reserve is managed by the conservation group ANCON, and because it is on the Gulf of San Miguel and surrounded by dense jungle, the only way to get here is by boat.
 Birders like Punta Patiño because it offers the best chance to spot harpy eagles, and visits here usually center around Emberá Indian villages and Punta Alegre, home to descendants of West African slaves.
 There are also hikes and canoe rides.
 Location: Darién Province, on the Gulf of San Miguel.

 Sarigua National Park -- It's the only "desert" in Panama, but it's not here as a result of natural forces.
 This park features a lunar landscape of eroded land, fissures, and fossil-like stumps, but more than anything the park provides a vivid example of the ecological ruin that occurs with heavy deforestation caused by man.
 Along the shore are mangrove swamps and pockets of the dry forest that once covered the nearly 8,094 hectares (20,000 acres) that make up the park.
-Also, archaeologists have recently been discovering artifacts here left by the oldest known indigenous group in Panama.
+Also, it was here that archaeologists discovered artifacts left by the oldest known indigenous group in Panama.
 Location: In the Herrera Province on Azuero Peninsula's Parita Bay.